polterguy/lizzie/docs/introduction.md

 write(foo)
 ```

-The above code first set the `foo` variable to 57, for then to change its value
+The above code first declares the `foo` variable and assigns its initial value
-to 67.
-The `set` keyword or function is what we use to change a variable's value.
+to 57, for then to change its value to 67.
+The `set` keyword or function is what
+we use to change a variable's value.

 #### Functions are 1st class objects